In the Earth: Plot

 The next morning, Olivia cauterizes Martin's foot as she explains her project.
-She reveals that Zach is her ex-husband, and that the pair were following the directions of a centuries-old book with pages even older than the book woven in.
+She reveals that Zach is her ex-husband and that the pair were following the directions of a centuries-old book, the Malleus Maleficarum, with pages even older than the book woven in.
 He had been helping her to try and communicate with the entity that projects through the stone, using the lights and noise from an electronic soundboard, but disapproved of her approach and left.
 Unable to trust Olivia and fearing that Zach is still after them, Alma tries to convince Martin that they need to leave.
 Still drawn to Olivia, he is reluctant to do so, since she refuses to abandon her research.

 The next morning, the site is surrounded by a thick mist containing fungal spores, trapping them.
 They send Alma through the mist in a hazmat suit, but the spores make it through her protective clothing and subject her to horrifying visions.
 That night, the mist continues to close in on the site as Zach arrives, telling them to communicate with the standing stone using the sounds and lights as well as to consume a "sacrament," a mixture of ground mushrooms alluded to in the book.

 Martin agrees to drink the sacrament and waits for it to take effect.
 Zach ambushes Alma and prepares to sacrifice Martin.
 Alma makes her way back to camp, where she finds Olivia in her tent surrounded by staged photographs of her and Zach's victims.
 Olivia attacks Alma, but she fends her off.
 Zach hears their struggle and rushes back to camp, where Alma kills him.
 She then pursues Olivia back to the standing stone as the mist overtakes the camp, and they are all subjected to more visions, the mycorrhiza directly communing with them.

 By morning, Alma and Olivia have emerged from their otherworldly visions and find themselves far from the stone, dazed.
 Olivia collapses, overcome with awe.
 Alma makes her way to Martin, who, sleeping by the stone, wakes to see her leaning over him.
 Speaking with a distorted voice, she offers to guide him out of the woods.